Georgian grammar: Adpositions

-¹ The postposition -vit could also take the dative case in its elongated form (with an insertion of -a- in between the case suffix and the postposition).
+1 The postposition -vit could also take the dative case in its elongated form (with an insertion of -a- in between the case suffix and the postposition).

-² In the usage of postposition -shi the dative case suffix -s is dropped.
+2 In the usage of postposition -shi the dative case suffix -s is dropped.

-³ In the usage of postposition -mde the adverbial case suffix -d is dropped.
+3 In the usage of postposition -dan the instrumental case suffix -t is dropped.

-4 In the usage of postposition -dan the instrumental case suffix -t is dropped.
+4 In the usage of postposition -mde the adverbial case suffix -d is dropped.

 Examples

 The Georgian nominal has a series of morpheme slots that must be filled in a specific order: